 Your membership in AID supports our efforts to fight for the survival of independent doctors and offers you many direct benefits:

 Moreover, at AID, we believe there's strength in numbers.
 We have the staff, budget, and infrastructure to make your voice heard when we work with policy makers, media and special interests.
-Your membership helps increase our volume.
+Your membership helps increase our voice.
 Here's what else AID offers:

 We don’t see patients.
 Rather, AID has a dedicated staff serving our members.
 With a brand in place, we are established and organized.
 Fighting for independent doctors is not something we do only during off hours or spare time – though we do that as well.